jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Spring has a [great tutorial](https://spring.io/guides/gs/spring-boot-docker/) about how to dockerize spring boot apps and how to divide them in layers for efficiency.
 But I still screwed up mine and had to waste a day figuring out what was the issue.

-> The springboot tutorial says there is an issue with Do
+> The springboot tutorial says there is a limitation with Docker for Mac.
+However,

 The weirdest thing was, my app would run perfectly fine in development mode.
 But it would fail when I ran it in container.